asanurag/User-Management-Dashboard-/README.md

 # User Management Dashboard

 This project is a user management dashboard built with React, TypeScript, and Tailwind CSS.
-It allows you to view, add, edit, and delete user information fetched from a mock API.
+It lets you view, add, edit, and delete user information fetched from a mock API.
 The application is designed for easy user management and provides a responsive, modern UI.

 ---